 Transmission to Another Host

-Below are several measures which may prove helpful in safeguarding human body from E. Histolytica causing diseases:
+Below are several measures which may prove helpful in safeguarding the human body from E. Histolytica causing diseases:

-Hygienic elimination of faeces.
+Hygienic elimination of feces.

 Appropriate sanitation and filtration of water and vegetables against dirt.